djbristow/RAILS/Docker Based/Data Services/rids/README.md

 # rids

-David Bristow, 2019-2024
+&copy; David Bristow, 2019-2025

-Railroad Inventory Data Services is an Express Mongoose aplication that connects to a MongoDB database containing inventory collections and provide data services to RSRM and MRIM components.
+**R**ailroad **I**nventory **D**ata **S**ervices is an Express Mongoose aplication that connects to a MongoDB database containing inventory collections and provide data services to RSRM and MRIM components.
 This application uses port 3000.

 ## Version

-v2.1.12 2024-11-29
+v2.1.13 2025-01-02

 ## License